High maintenance: Off the ground and at your (mechanical) service

 Utilizing rope access technicians, the company’s mechanical teams operate even on the most hard-to-reach and confined assets -- areas that often present difficulties for equipment repair and inspection teams at refineries and other industrial plants.
 In these situations, scaffolding isn’t always the most effective option, due to difficulties in constructing it and the creation of additional safety risks.
 MISTRAS’ rope access teams are a safe and cost-effective alternative.

 Take the case of a set of at-height piping with corrosion under insulation, which can be hard to detect, difficult to mitigate, and costly to repair.
 Using disparate service providers, plants would have to hire individual contractors to strip the insulation, conduct the inspection, perform corrosion mitigation and surface preparation services, and re-insulate the piping.
-Assuming one or more of these vendors can’t perform the services on ropes and scaffolding that is used, the equipment and personnel footprint on-site at the plant increases for the duration of the project.
+Assuming one or more of these vendors can’t perform the services on ropes, using scaffolding increases the on-site equipment and personnel footprint for the duration of the project.

 Instead, MISTRAS completes all of these services with a small, multi-disciplined team.
 The company can also use drones for safe preliminary visuals on potential areas of concern; remote monitoring solutions to keep you updated on your assets condition in between inspections; and Plant Condition Management Software (PCMS®), an industry-leading mechanical integrity data management software, to centralize all asset protection data.